aurora-opensource/au/docs/install.md

 ### Single file

-The au library can be packaged as a single header file, which you can include in your project just like any other header.
+The Au library can be packaged as a single header file, which you can include in your project just like any other header.
 This works with any build system!

 To take this approach, obtain the single file by one of the methods described below.
 Then, put it inside a `third_party` folder (e.g., as `third_party/au.hh`).
-Now you're up and running with au!
+Now you're up and running with Au!

 Every single-file package automatically includes the following features: